openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

 -> Interfacing Options --> Remote GPIO --> YES --> OK --> Finish

-Note: if you are setting this up on a Raspberry Pi running openHabian, raspi-config is no longer available.
-However, you can still create the service config file manually:
+Note: if you are setting this up on a Raspberry Pi without `raspi-config` you can create the service config file manually:

 ```
 sudo mkdir -p /etc/systemd/system/pigpiod.service.d/